-- Theory of Change: A ToC is the foundation of an activity's design.
-Before designing interventions, the applicant should develop a ToC that maps out the hypothesized series of changes expected to occur in a given context as the result of specific interventions.
+- designing interventions, the applicant should develop a ToC that maps out the hypothesized series of changes expected to occur to a specific target population in a given context as the result of specific interventions.
 FFP requires a ToC diagram and an accompanied narrative.
-The ToC should be developed based on evidence.
+The narrative should provide evidence to support the hypothesized change, describe the contribution of other activities (outside of the proposed activity), the basis of the key assumptions, and describe the pathways to achieve sustainability of outcomes.
+The ToC should be developed based on evidence, independently confirmed and not strictly based on project reports.
 A few common research repositories include 3ie Impact Evaluation Repository and J-PAL's library of randomized evaluations.
 Papers published in peer-reviewed journals could also be used as sources.
-For more information, please see the FFP Policy and Guidance on Monitoring, Evaluation, and Reporting and TOPS' ToC Curriculum. - Logical Framework (LogFrame): All applicants must submit a brief LogFrame in their application and a detailed LogFrame matrix as an annex.
+For more information, please see the FFP Policy and Guidance on Monitoring, Evaluation, and Reporting and TOPS' ToC Curriculum. - Logical Framework: All applicants must submit a brief Logical Framework (LogFrame) which includes the higher level results such as goal, purpose, sub-purpose, and intermediate outcomes in their applications and a detailed LogFrame matrix as an annex.
 For more information, please see the FFP Policy and Guidance on Monitoring, Evaluation, and Reporting.

 An applicant's LogFrame will include indicators to monitor and evaluate the performance of the activity.
 Applicants should keep in mind that FFP has a list of required and required if applicable performance indicators.
 These should be reviewed carefully during the development of an applicant's LogFrame.
 In general, only outcome indicators are required for the LogFrame with the application; however, if an applicant chooses to include output indicators, the use of FFP output indicators is preferred.
-FFP requires the successful applicant to submit a comprehensive LogFrame with all relevant indicators as outlined in the FFP M&E and Reporting Policy and Guidance with the M&E plan.
+FFP requires the successful applicant to submit a comprehensive LogFrame with all relevant indicators as outlined in the FFP Policy and Guidance on Monitoring, Evaluation, and Reporting with the Monitoring and Evaluation (M&E) Plan.

 For target setting, applicants are only required to establish targets for higher level impacts - usually key baseline indicators.
-These targets must be linked to the context, food security, nutritional analyses, and the applicant's ToC.
+Note that FFFP uses population-based surveys to measure the performance of an activity.
+Therefore, the impact level indicator targets must be linked to the target population and not only to the activity participants, context, food security, nutritional status, and the applicant's ToC.
 All life of award targets should be ambitious yet achievable.
-Nutrition and poverty reduction targets should be linked to FFP's targets: an average minimum of 2 percentage point annual reduction of prevalence of stunting, an average minimum of 3 percentage point annual reduction of prevalence of underweight, and an average minimum of 4 percentage annual reduction of depth-of-poverty depending on the baseline.
-These conservative targets reflect the challenging environment in which FFP awards are implemented, but should be possible to achieve, and possibly exceed, with sustainability.
-Note: FFP does not require applicants to submit an Indicator Performance Tracking Table (IPTT) as part of their application; successful applicants develop this tool during and after the monitoring and evaluation (M&E) workshop.
+Nutrition and poverty reduction targets should be linked to FFP's targets: an average minimum of 2 to 2.5 percentage point annual reduction of prevalence of stunting3, an average minimum of 3 percentage point annual reduction of prevalence of underweight, and an average minimum of 4 percentage annual reduction of depth-of-poverty depending on the baseline.
+These conservative targets4 reflect the challenging environment in which FFP awards are implemented, but should be possible to achieve, and possibly exceed, with sustainability.
+Note: FFP does not require applicants to submit an Indicator Performance Tracking Table (IPTT) as part of the application; successful applicants develop this tool during and after the M&E workshop.
 The M&E workshop typically takes place within three months of the start date of an award.